 Doctor of Ministry

 There are two distinctive requirements for entry into this program.
 One of them is academic, the other is ministerial.
-The academic requirement for entry into this program is an M.Div. degree or its equivalent (i.e., three years of full time graduate theological education across the spectrum of theological disciplines).
+The academic requirement for entry into this program is an M.Div. degree or its equivalent (i.e., three years of full time graduate theological education across the spectrum of theological disciplines, which is approximately 72 credits).
 The ministerial requirement is typically five years of full time ministerial experience, at least half of which are ordinarily completed after the M.Div. degree.
 These are distinctive requirements, so graduate theological work does not suffice for ministerial experience, and ministerial experience cannot be substituted for the prerequisite graduate theological work.

 A GRE (Graduate Record Exam) is not required, but a B average (3.0 out of 4.0) in previous academic work is presumed.
 English proficiency is required for entrance into this program.